 Frequently Asked Questions

-Do I need good credit to qualify for a cash advance?
+Do I need good credit to get a cash advance?

-Not necessarily.
-Many short-term lenders focus on your income and ability to repay rather than your credit score.
-That makes these loans accessible to people with less-than-perfect credit.
+No. Many short-term lenders focus on your income and ability to repay rather than your credit score.
+This makes cash advances accessible to borrowers with less-than-perfect credit.

 Can I get a cash advance if I am self-employed?